appsecnz/appsecnz.github.io/conference/training-functional_ttx_ir.md

 ## Course Description

-Tabletop exercises (TTXs) allow participants to test assumptions by communicating how they would react and rehearsing what actions they would take in an incident.
+Table-top exercises (TTXs) allow participants to test assumptions by communicating how they would react and rehearsing what actions they would take in an incident.

 Like most things, conducting tabletop exercises allows your teams to practice and improve their abilities at responding